 Multi-asset funds are usually designed with a specific risk profile in mind, so you can find one that matches your needs.
 Good examples include Pictet Asset Management’s FP Multi Asset Portfolio.

 If you have a relatively large sum you could construct your own portfolio of up to 20 funds – any more than this would be difficult to monitor.
 You can see what assets and geographies a fund invests in by looking at the product factsheet.

-As a starting point some good funds to consider include investment trust Fidelity Special Values (FSV) which offers UK exposure and Stewart Investors Asia Pacific (CFAPBA) which would enable you to gain access to faster growing markets overseas.
+As a starting point a good funds to consider is investment trust Fidelity Special Values (FSV) which offers UK exposure or use the screener tool to find faster growing markets overseas.